 As team leaders or facilitators we’re helping teams daily to navigate conflict by finding the balance between inquiry and advocacy.
 Heineken’s video demonstrates some useful tools that we’ll break down for you further on in the post.

-Let us just say
+Let us just say this:

-Laying the groundwork and engaging in different kinds of conversations does take more time!
 The results for the team are richer understanding between team members, higher quality outcomes, and improved velocity.

 What would that look like?